KaranShah197/WSD-Project_01/README.md

 **Fork** is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

 **Branch** is a separate copy of the project that can be merged together.
 A branch is used to isolate development work without affecting other branches in the repository.
 Each repository has one default branch, and can have multiple other branches.
 You can merge a branch into another branch using a pull request.

+**Commit** is a change.
+It is a difference between the previous and new version.
+It is a change to one or more files in your branch.
+Git assigns each commit a unique ID, called a SHA or hash that:
+* tracks the specific changes
+* when the changes were made
+* created the changes